 When detected early, colorectal cancer is very treatable.
 Moncrief Cancer Institute offers colorectal cancer screening that is simple and convenient - at no cost for individuals who are uninsured, and those who qualify.

 Most people should begin screening at age 50.
-Those who are African American or have a family history of colon cancer may be at higher risk and may need to be screened earlier.
+African Americans and those who have a family history of colon cancer may be at higher risk and may need to be screened earlier.
 If you are at a high risk, talk to your doctor about when to begin your screenings.

 - Be between the age of 50 and 74